h4mz404/Path-Planning-A-Atar-Differential-Drive-Bot/README.md

 **Instructions**
 1. Download the zip file and extract it

-2. Install python and the required dependencies: pip install numpy opencv-python
+2. Install python and the required dependencies:

+`pip install numpy opencv-python`

-3. Run the code: Part01/proj3p2_hamza_vishnu.py
+3. Run the code:
+`$python3 Part01/proj3p2_hamza_vishnu.py`

 4. Type in the Clearance Value, Start Node(x y 0) and Goal Node(x y) and the Wheel RPM1 and RPM2